 Localization Tool

-The DevExpress Localization Tool is a Windows-based application designed to to simplify resource management, improve translation quality, and promote collaboration across teams and products.
+The DevExpress Localization Tool is a Windows application for localizing DevExpress WinForms controls.
+It replaces the Localization Client to simplify resource management, improve translation quality, and support collaboration across teams and products.

 Key Features